The Smashing Pumpkins: Musical style, influences, and legacy

 The Pumpkins drew inspiration from a variety of other genres, some unfashionable during the 1990s among music critics.
 Corgan in particular was open about his appreciation of heavy metal, citing Dimebag Darrell of Pantera as his favorite contemporary guitarist.
-When one interviewer commented to Corgan and Iha that "Smashing Pumpkins is one of the groups that relegitimized heavy metal" and that they "were among the first alternative rockers to mention people like Ozzy and Black Sabbath with anything other than contempt".
-Corgan went on to rave about Black Sabbath's Master of Reality and Judas Priest's Unleashed in the East.
-The song "Zero", which reminded Iha of Judas Priest, is an example of what the band dubbed "cybermetal."
+When one interviewer commented to Corgan and Iha that "Smashing Pumpkins is one of the groups that relegitimized heavy metal" and that they "were among the first alternative rockers to mention people like Ozzy and Black Sabbath with anything other than contempt", Corgan went on to rave about Black Sabbath's Master of Reality and Judas Priest's Unleashed in the East.
+The song "Zero", which reminded Iha of Judas Priest, is an example of what the band dubbed "cybermetal".
+Other bands Corgan cited as influences are Rainbow, Accept, Mercyful Fate, Dokken, Metallica, Slayer and Myrkur.

 Post-punk and gothic rock bands like Joy Division/New Order, Bauhaus, the Cure, and Depeche Mode were formative influences on the band, which covered such artists in concert and on record.
 Corgan also cited Siouxsie and the Banshees saying it was important to point back to bands that influenced them.
 Psychedelic rock was also referenced often in the band's early recordings; according to Corgan, "In typical Pumpkins fashion, no one at that point really liked loud guitars or psychedelic music so, of course, that's exactly what we had to do."
 Corgan felt that the band's guitars "are a mixture of heavy metal and 80s alternative rock.
 I think of Cure and Siouxsie and the Banshees".
 Corgan acknowledged that a chord he jokingly claimed as "the Pumpkin chord" (a G# octave chord at the eleventh fret of a guitar with the low E string played under it), used as the basis for "Cherub Rock", "Drown", and other songs, was in fact previously used by Jimi Hendrix.
 Other early influences cited by Corgan include Cream, the Stooges, and Blue Cheer.

 Regarding the band's influence upon other groups, Greg Kot wrote in 2001, "Whereas Nirvana spawned countless mini-Nirvanas, the Pumpkins remain an island unto themselves."
-Still, some artists and bands have been influenced by the Pumpkins, such as Nelly Furtado, Marilyn Manson, Third Eye Blind, Mark Hoppus of Blink-182, Tegan and Sara, Fall Out Boy, Rivers Cuomo, Panic! at the Disco, Silversun Pickups, and My Chemical Romance.
+Still, several artists and bands have considered the Pumpkins as an influence, such as Nelly Furtado, Marilyn Manson, Deftones, Evanescence, Third Eye Blind, Mark Hoppus of Blink-182, Tegan and Sara, Fall Out Boy, Rivers Cuomo, M83, Panic! at the Disco, Silversun Pickups, Vision Eternel, My Chemical Romance, and Code Orange.
 My Chemical Romance vocalist Gerard Way has said that they pattern their career upon the Pumpkins', including music videos.
 The members of fellow Chicago band Kill Hannah are friends with Corgan, and lead singer Mat Devine has compared his group to the Pumpkins.

 The group has sold over 30 million albums worldwide as of October 2012, and sales in the United States alone reaching 19.75 million.
+Siamese Dream and Mellon Collie and the Infinite Sadness have both appeared in Rolling Stone magazine's list of the 500 Greatest Albums of All Time.